DarrellLaycock/Cats_FTW/README.md

 1. Open Visual Studio and then choose the top-right dashboard option "Clone a repository"

-2. Enter the url for the repository: https://github.com/DarrellLaycock/Cats_FTW.git
+2. Enter the repository location: https://github.com/DarrellLaycock/Cats_FTW.git , then press the "Clone" button.

 3. Open solution file Cats_FTW.sln